-Migrant workers arrive at Kaloor Junction in Kochi early every morning; they wait patiently on either side of the road, to be picked for work by contractors and landowners who build roads and houses with Gulf dinars.
+Migrant workers arrive at Kaloor Junction in Kochi early every morning; then they wait patiently on either side of the road, to be picked for work by contractors and landowners who build roads and houses with Gulf dinars.
 On working days, they are up at about 6 a.m. to go to the toilet, bathe, and then line up along the road.
 There is time for a bath in the river only when there is no work, says Nagesh, a labourer.

 By 7 a.m. the junction is crowded.
 “Some months, there are easily over 2,000 of us,” a labourer says.
 People eat breakfast and pack lunch at one of the two makeshift roadside eateries run by families, often fellow Andhras.
-They serve muddha (a staple diet in Rayalaseema, prepared using ragi), pickles and rice.
+They serve muddha (a staple in Rayalaseema, prepared using ragi), pickles and rice.

 At the junction, not all days are equally promising.
 A labourer may or may not get picked up for work.
 “When there is no work,” a migrant says, “we get drunk and sleep.”

 People come here because the daily wages in Kerala are at least three times higher.
 “In Anantapur, we get Rs.
 200 a day.
 Here it’s Rs.
 650, sometimes even Rs.
 750,” says Rangappa, who sells gujri (old, discarded stuff) in Anantapur.
 Many recollect how a landowner once paid them over Rs.
 1,000 for a small household job, plus alcohol and food.

 Everybody living in the junction area has a story.
 The stories are similar: a failed groundnut crop, thanks to a lack of rain, a proliferation of borewells, and the government’s failure to compensate them for their losses.
 Besides, soaring debt and unavailability of, or no payment for, MGNREGA work for many weeks make things worse.